AllenCell/endothelial-pipeline/src/endo_pipeline/workflows/diffae_dynamics/Instructions.md

     $U = -\ln P$
     for various values of shear stress

-For each workflow, `[config_name]` is an optional command line input to specify the config in `src/configs/dynamics_config.yaml` to use when running the workflow.
+For each workflow, `--dynamics_config_name` is an optional command line input to specify the config in `src/configs/dynamics_config.yaml` to use when running the workflow.
 If this is not specified via command line, the workflows are run using the `default` config in `dynamics_config.yaml`.
+Another optional input is `--model_name`, which specifies

 ### Config file documentation
 - `name` (type: `str`): Name of this set of config variables.
 This is what gets passed in as `[config_name]` via command line.